Where the Boys Are (song): Original released version (1960)

 The German and French singles of the respective translations of "Where the Boys Are" would feature as B-side a translated version of "No One," the flip of the English-language single: the German rendering of "No One" was entitled "Niemand", the French was "Personne".
 (Francis also recorded renderings of "No One" in Italian: as "Mai nessuno", and Japanese: "Mada".)

-The various versions of "Where the Boys Are" would afford Francis a #1 hit in some fifteen countries.
-The Japanese version Atashi-no was even released in the US on MGM Records Single K 13005.Where the Boys Are was comparatively less successful in the English speaking world: in the US, the song peaked at #4 while the track peaked on both the UK and Australian charts at #5.
+The various versions of "Where the Boys Are" would afford Francis a No. 1 hit in some fifteen countries.
+The Japanese version Atashi-no was even released in the US on MGM Records Single K 13005.

+Where the Boys Are was comparatively less successful in the English speaking world: in the US, the song peaked at No. 4 while the track peaked on both the UK and Australian charts at No. 5.
 However, Where the Boys Are became Francis' signature tune and remains a fan favorite.

 Charts

 Re-recordings

 After several years of stage absence, Francis recorded a new album entitled Who's Happy Now? in 1978.
 A revamped Disco version of Where the Boys Are was chosen as the leading track of the album and issued as a single.
 Although the English recording wasn't able to crack the charts anywhere, Francis also recorded Spanish, Italian and Japanese Disco versions of the song.

 Francis would again re-record "Where the Boys Are", the song being one of seventeen of her hits remade for her 1989 album Where the Hits Are a Roger Hawkins production recorded for Malaco Records at Muscle Shoals Sound Studios.